Alan Clark

 Recording Infidels with Bob Dylan

 A bit of music trivia: When I recorded Bob Dylan’s album Infidels, in New York, co-producer Mark Knopfler intended to cut the tracks and work on them afterwards, as we had done with most of the tracks for our band’s Love Over Gold album.
-Because we had little time to familiarise ourselves with Bob’s songs, I played Hammond organ throughout most tracks while they went down, with a view to mixing them in and out later, while Mark observed from the control room.
+Because we had little time to familiarise ourselves with Bob’s songs, I played Hammond organ throughout most of the lesser rehearsed tracks while they went down, with a view to mixing them in and out later.
 However, Mark and I had to rejoin the Dire Straits tour, and Bob decided to mix the tracks in LA, and my organ parts were left in as I played them.
 This is also why Mark’s guitar doesn’t feature so much on the record.
 As he was producing the record, he listened to the initial tracks going down from the control room, thinking he would overdub his guitar during the next break in the Dire Straits tour.
 But by then, that boat had sailed.

 This was a fun band: 1988, Japan

-3 CHORD TRICK is the name of an album I produced for a band I’m a member of called LEGACY.
+3 CHORD TRICK is the name of an album I co-produced with Phil Palmer for a band called LEGACY.

 https://www.highresaudio.com/en/content/legacy-3-chord-trick